kouprlabs/voltaserve-touch/README.md

 [![Join our Discord](https://img.shields.io/badge/Discord-5865F2?logo=discord&logoColor=white&label=Join%20us&style=for-the-badge)](https://discord.gg/qYXtsMpqMR)

-This is Voltaserve's iOS app, it’s fully native, optimized for iPad and iPhone, runs beautifully on the Mac, features a slick user interface with real-time updates, and is built using Apple’s flagship framework, SwiftUI.
+This is Voltaserve's iOS and iPadOS app, it’s fully native, optimized for iPad and iPhone, runs beautifully on the Mac, features a slick user interface with real-time updates, and is built using Apple’s flagship framework, SwiftUI.

 <img src=".assets/collage-20250528000000.png">